Non-abelian Cohen--Lenstra Heuristics in the presence of roots of unity: Introduction

 \subsection{Acknowledgement}

 I would like to thank Nigel Boston, Wei Ho and Melanie Matchett Wood for insightful conversations and encouragements, and Shizhang Li for helpful discussions regarding the proof of Lemma~\ref{lem:tr-Gamma}.
 I thank Nathan Dunfield, Shelly Harvey and Chris Leininger for discussions regarding 3-manifolds.
 I also thank Nigel Boston, Nathan Dunfield, Shizhang Li, Will Sawin, Melanie Matchett Wood and Foling Zou for comments on an early draft.
+I am partially supported by NSF Grant DMS-2200541.